cognitedata/cognite-sdk-js/guides/authentication.md

 });
 ```

-### Authentication with popups
+### Authentication with pop-up

-When doing authentication with popups the currect browser window of your application will remain the same but a new window will pop-up asking the user to login into the identity provider.
-After a sucessful login the popup-window will automatically close itself.
+When doing authentication with pop-up the current browser window of your application will remain the same,
+but a new pop-up window will ask the user to login into the identity provider.
+After a successful login, the pop-up window will automatically close itself.

-> You can find a running example application using popups [here](../samples/react/authentication-with-popup/src/App.js).
+> You can find a running example application using pop-up [here](../samples/react/authentication-with-popup/src/App.js).

 #### Simple example